osneo/oooii/Readme.txt

 LEGACY
-These libraries are scheduled for removal, though their contents will shift to one of theabovce libraries
+These libraries are scheduled for removal, though their contents will shift to one of the above libraries

 oBasis            <== Basic algorithms, types and structures that have no
                       platform dependencies (but perhaps lightweight compiler